Skip to content

 Once all the controllers are up and running, you can apply the cluster manifests containing the specifications of the cluster you want to provision.

 This is because in CAPA there is no way to disable it to provision all control plane related infrastructure (VPC, ELB, etc.).
 This also renders k0smotron unable to dynamically edit the AWSCluster API endpoint details.
 Make sure your VPC and subnets you are planning to use fullfill the needed prerequisites.
+This limitation is not applicable to the clusters on the VMs.

 Here is an example: